WTAZ (AM)

-WTAZ (1580 AM, "1580 The Stadium") is a commercial radio station broadcasting a sports radio format.
+WTAZ (1580 AM, "1580 The Stadium") is a commercial radio station broadcasting a sports format.
 Most programming comes from Fox Sports Radio with some local sports shows.
 Licensed to Oxford, Alabama, it serves the Anniston–Oxford metropolitan area.
 The station is owned by Woodard Broadcasting Company, Inc. The studios are on Church Street in Oxford.

 WTAZ is a Class D station.
 By day, it is powered at 2,500 watts.
 But to protect other stations on 1580 AM from interference, at night it greatly reduces power to 22 watts.